-At this time of year, many people are thinking about upskilling so they can be better prepared to tackle their upcoming projects.
-These days, there are so many choices out there – like Diploma, RegPM, PMP, PRINCE2 or Agile.
+In these challenging times, many people are thinking about getting a formal qualification in Project Management – so they can better prepare themselves for an uncertain future.
+But, there are so many choices out there – like Diploma, RegPM, PMP, PRINCE2 or Agile.

 I often get asked what qualifications are best suited for construction projects, so I thought I’d share my thoughts.

 For construction PMs, I’d recommend the following qualifications in order of relevancy:

 - Diploma or Certificate IV in Project Management (Diploma being more advanced)